MonsieurV/py-findpeaks/README.md

 [Documentation](http://octave.sourceforge.net/signal/function/findpeaks.html).
 [oct2py package](https://github.com/blink1073/oct2py).

 Use `findpeaks` from the Octave-Forge signal package through the oct2py bridge.
+This algorithm allows to make a double sided detection, which means it will detect both local maximam and minima in a single run.

 Requires a rather complicated and not very efficient setup to be called from Python code.
 Of course, you will need an up-to-date distribution of Octave, with the signal package installed from Octave-Forge.